Targeting rich neighborhoods, man stole 1,300 people’s mail

 “Contained within the defendant’s apartment were undelivered Hamilton tickets, Christmas ornaments, merchandise, passports, state and federal income tax refund checks, credit and debit cards, and business and vendor payments, amongst others,” prosecutors wrote in court documents.
 “The time and energy many of these victims expended to obtain replacement tax refund checks from the IRS or North Carolina, cancelling and replacing credit cards, and reissuing checks to vendors for payments cannot be underestimated.”

 U.S. Postal Inspector Anton Jones wrote in a court document that his investigation of Magana began in late 2018 after authorities received numerous reports from the Charlotte area of people having mail stolen from residential mailboxes during early morning hours.
-The victims also reported that checks or credit cards were used without their consent.
-The inspector wrote that he obtained a warrant and began tracking the blue 2017 Mercedes sedan driven by Magana during early morning runs through affluent neighborhoods.
+The victims also reported that checks credit cards were used without their consent.
+The inspector wrote that he obtained a warrant and began tracking the a blue 2017 Mercedes sedan driven by Magana during early morning runs through affluent neighborhoods.

 Prosecutors wrote that over an approximately one-week period “he was tracked during the overnight hours driving through Charlotte-area neighborhoods almost every day that mail was delivered.
 Postal Inspectors also personally observed the defendant stealing mail by reaching his arm through the open window of his vehicle.”